kayvink/Break-Out/README.md

 Break-Out
 =========

-This is an addaptation of Break Out I wrote in Processing during my first weeks at university.
+This is an adaptation of Break Out I wrote in Processing during my first weeks at university.